 Have you ever seen the paintings of Thomas Kinkade?
 He called himself a “painter of light”, and he specialized in cozy scenes of pretty villages and rural landscapes that look more inviting than most things you see in real life.
 If you don’t know his work, click here to see it.
 It’s important you have a mental picture before going on with this story.

 Stepping into the church, it’s nearly full already.
-And there are people there that I didn’t think had any time for church, and other faces I’d seen earlier that day in the morning, when my daughter, Ellie, had sung a solo in another church.
-We’re not in the habit of attending two services on Sundays, but it seemed promising that other people would drive 20 or 30 miles for the candlelight service that was about to unfold, even though they had sat through a service earlier on.
+And there are people there that I didn’t think had a heart for church, and other faces I’d seen earlier that day in the morning, when my daughter, Ellie, had sung a solo in another church.
+We’re not in the habit of attending two services on Sundays, but it seemed promising that other people would drive 20 or 30 miles for the candlelight service that was about to unfold, even though they had sat through a service earlier on that day.
 Christmas does bring more people out to church, but it felt encouraging that it wasn’t quite Christmas yet and the old place was still full to the brim.
-This must have been what it was like when the people who built this place and loved it walked the earth.
+This must have been what it was like when the people who built this place and loved it and loved God walked the earth.
 It was an olden days moment.

-I’m pretty picky when it comes to church services, and I have to say that what happened last Sunday in that little old stone church was one of the most meaningful things I’ve ever experienced in a church.
+I’m pretty picky when it comes to church services, but I have to say that what happened in that little old stone church was one of the most meaningful things I’ve ever experienced in a church.
 How did this happen?
-It’s never possible to put your finger on all the reasons behind things like this, but the pastor there – an impressive woman named Janice – had put a lot into the preparations and it showed.
+It’s a good question, and surprising to me since the denomination behind this church is not one that I agree with on major points.
+It’s never possible to put your finger how causes a little magic to appear now and then – who knows where the Wind comes from or where the Wind blows to – but the pastor there had put a lot into the preparations and it showed.
 A man named Irwin and a woman named Melody did some remarkable readings for us.
 The music was led by local people playing and singing because they wanted to.
 The combination of truth preached, beauty seen and details attended to were definitely part of the experience.
 The icing on the cake was all those voices in the congregation singing like they meant it.
+All of them

 At the last minute my wife and I convinced our youngest, Ellie, to stand up and sing a solo she’s been working on – “It’s Beginning to Look A Lot Like Christmas”.
-She’s 9 years old now, and the video here is her singing the same song in the church we were at earlier in the day.
-I don’t know why I didn’t think to record her singing in Elizabeth Bay.
+She was 9 years old at the time, and the video below is her singing the same song in the church we were at earlier in the day.
+I don’t know why I didn’t think to record her singing in the Elizabeth Bay church.
 I should have.

 Depending on your perspective on life, you may find this story encouraging or foolish.
-I don’t know how you see things beyond the here and now, but no matter what, I hope you find it interesting to know that out here in this very quiet part of the world, there still exists some measure of continuity.
-A little stone church built 90 years ago by hardworking people long gone still serves the purpose for which it was built.
+I don’t know how you see things beyond the here and now, but no matter what, I hope you find it interesting to know that out here in this very quiet, very vintage part of the world, there still exists some measure of continuity.
+A little stone church built more than 90 years ago by hardworking people long gone still serves the purpose for which it was built.
 We sang many of the old songs they would have sung back then in 1926, and we sat on the same pews.
 The old timers would have been pleased, I think.
-I don’t know who takes care of the old church now, but it’s perfect.
-Stonework lasts a long time on its own, but the insides of the place looked new.
+I don’t know who takes care of the old church now, but it was in perfect condition the last time I saw it.
+Stonework lasts a long time on its own, but the insides of the place looked new, too.
 That’s not something that happens by itself.
 Obviously, some people still love this place a lot, and isn’t that something we can all agree is a good thing?